Environmental Studies - EVST

 EVST 300 Special Topics The Ecology of Nature and Identity 3 Credits

 Ecology is defined as the study of relationships.
-Yet, do we really understand the full significance and complexity of the idea that all life is interconnected? ?
-How do factors such as race, class, sex, gender, age, physical abilities, consciousness and intellect , etc. shape our access to and relationship(s) with nature and “others”?
-This course works to reconsider and possibly revise the ways in which we “identify” with the natural world and to “others” in all forms-- both nonhuman and human.
+Do we really understand the full significance and complexity of the idea that all life is interconnected?
+How do factors such as race, class, sex, gender, age, physical abilities, consciousness and intellect shape our access and relationship(s) with nature and “others”?
+This course works to reconsider and possibly revise the ways in which we “identify” with the natural world and to “others” in all forms both nonhuman and human.
+Travel is required in early January.
+Students are responsible for arranging and covering the costs of their travel to our meeting point in the Everglades as well as their return travel after.
+The course has an additional $800 fee to cover costs of programming.
+Students will also meet regularly prior to and following travel to engage with course material.
+Throughout the travel and campus-based components, students will read narratives about authors’ relationship with the environment, connect with unique ecosystems, and reflect on their individual place in ecology.

 EVST 360 Environmental Health 3 Credits